 Following a trend that began in FY 2009, the College's state operating appropriations continued to decrease through FY 2016.
 Beginning FY 2016, the Legislature enacted the Affordable Education Act, which reduced tuition by 5% at the College.
 This further reduced the amount of tuition collected by the College.
-The Legislature did however backfill a portion of this loss.
+The Legislature did however backfill a portion this loss.
 In FY 2017, the State Board for Community and Technical College's implemented a new allocation model, changing how the state allocated funds are distributed to each college.
 The new model is based on performance in several key indicators, from general enrollments to enrollments in high cost programs, as well as student completion and achievement points.
 The model is based on a three-year rolling average of enrollments and completions, comparative to other institutions in the state.
-Although the College in the system, we have seen a small increase in state operating appropriations from prior fiscal years.
-However, it's unclear how much opportunity there may be for additional investments in community and technical colleges in the next few biennia, as state budget writers continue to grapple with court-mandated basic education obligations such as the McCleary Act.
+Although the College continues to see a decrease in enrollment, when comparing enrollment to the other Colleges in the system, we anticipate our share in state operating appropriations in the next few fiscal years to remain consistent.
+However, it's unclear how much opportunity there may be for funding in community and technical colleges in the next few years, as state budget writers continue to grapple with court-mandated basic education obligations such as the McCleary Act, as well as the impact of the COVID-19 Pandemic.
+The Higher Education Emergency Relief Fund (HEEF) grant funding established by the CARES Act related to the COVID-19 Pandemic has created a revenue source for the College to offset the additional costs and lost revenue due to the pandemic.